-Homemade cashew milk couldn’t made any easy for vegans or those who are dairy free.
-This four ingredient method delivers the tastiest plant based milk yet.
+Homemade cashew milk recipe couldn’t be made easier for vegans or those who are dairy free.
+This 4 ingredient method delivers the tastiest plant based milk.

 I’ve still yet try a few but my favourite aside from coconut milk has to be almond and homemade cashew milk.
 The reason why they’re my favourite nut milks is due in part to their rich and creamy texture.
 Since going dairy free I’ve never looked back I rotate the nut milks accordingly to my preference at the time and what I’m making.
 It’s actually quite a fun process once you get into the thick of it.

 From a health perspective, if you have the misfortune of being lactose intolerant (the inability to digest the sugars in dairy) or afflicted with irritable bowel syndrome plus those horrendous side effects, then going dairy free might something worth trying.

 People with auto immune disease have also found eliminating dairy can help to ease or even rid themselves of their affliction.
 The hormones from cows milk is often transmitted to humans via consumed, for some this can aggravated the immune system causing inflammation.